-Though not a requirement, you also will be strongly encouraged to:practice "safer at home" behaviors for seven (7) days to minimize potential exposure prior to your procedure.
+Though not a requirement, you will be strongly encouraged to practice "safer at home" behaviors for up to seven (7) days to minimize potential exposure prior to your procedure.
 This means going a step further from social distancing - trying only to leave your home for critical needs such as groceries or going to the pharmacy.
 If you need to leave for an essential purpose, or for work, it is strongly recommended that you wear a mask in public settings, and where practicing social/physical distancing is difficult to achieve, you should be even more diligent about proper hand hygiene.
 You are also asked to monitor for signs and symptoms of COVID-19 and to check your temperature and record it twice a day during this seven-day period.
 You should report any temperature above 100°F to your provider.
 Finally, you will be tested for COVID-19 prior to your procedure as an additional precaution.

 If you are having an imaging procedure, you will be screened and masked, but not tested for COVID-19.

 If you are having a surgical procedure, you will be tested for COVID-19 prior to your procedure.
 Your provider will place the order for the test, and the hospital will reach out with instructions for scheduling.
 If your test happens to be positive, your procedure will be postponed, and you will be given instructions related to your care.
 If you are having an imaging procedure, you will be screened and masked, but not tested for COVID-19.

 Right now, Fauquier Health is operating under a zero-visitation protocol.
 When you arrive, you can park and enter through the front lobby entrance, or be dropped off by your family member/spouse/friend/caregiver at the front lobby entrance.
-We will gather their contact information so we can follow up with them to provide an update after your procedure and share instructions for pick up at the same location.
+We will gather contact information, if needed, so we can provide an update and share instructions for pick up at the same location.
 Some exceptions may apply.
 Click here to learn more.